 Apart from improving your eye health, ostrich meat boasts numerous benefits.
 If you want to build or maintain muscle, add some ostrich meat to your daily diet.
 This meat is an awesome source of potassium, protein, iron, phosphorous, and natural creatine.

-Thanks to its ideal pH balance, ostrich meat doesn’t attract or harbor harmful bacteria such as salmonella and E-coli, unlike chicken and some other meats.
+Thanks to its ideal pH balance, ostrich meat doesn’t attract or harbor harmful bacteria such as salmonella and E-coli, unlike chicken and other meats.
 This makes ostrich meat perfect for carpaccio and sushi.

-The major reason why olive oil is so beneficial to your eyes is that it helps your body absorb nutrients from the other foods that can help keep your eyes healthy.
+8. Olive oilThe major reason why olive oil is so beneficial to your eyes is that it helps your body absorb nutrients from the other foods that can help keep your eyes healthy.
 So, drizzle olive oil over your mixed salad to absorb all of the nutrients from the tomatoes and leafy greens, and cook your sweet potatoes and meat in olive oil to get the most nutrients.

 When purchasing olive oil, opt for extra virgin olive oil that provides a great antioxidant boost to protect your eyes.
-Olive oil is naturally free of cholesterol, carbohydrate and sodium, but it’s high in vitamin E – 100 gram of fresh extra virgin olive oil provides approximately 96% of recommended daily amount of alpha-tocopherol.
+Olive oil is naturally free of cholesterol, carbohydrate, and sodium, but it’s high in vitamin E – 100 gram of fresh extra virgin olive oil provides approximately 96% of recommended daily amount of alpha-tocopherol.

-Moreover, olive oil is rich in vitamin K – 100 gram of extra virgin olive oil provides around 50% of recommended daily intake.
+Moreover, olive oil is rich in vitamin K – 100 grams of extra virgin olive oil provides around 50% of recommended daily intake.
 Vitamin K is crucial for preventing heart disease, building strong bones, and keeping your eyes healthy.
 Due to its high antioxidant content, olive oil helps prevent cancer, coronary artery disease, inflammation, diabetes, and degenerative nerve diseases.

 9. TurkeyOne of the best and tasty foods to eat for healthy eyes is turkey.
 It is rich in both the B-vitamin niacin and zinc and it is incredibly versatile.
 You can use it as a substitute for both beef and chicken.

-Apart from being rich in zinc, turkey is also fortified with B vitamins, tryptophan, phosphorus, protein and selenium.
-It’s low in cholesterol and saturated fat, and can be a part of a healthy diet due to its high protein content.
+Apart from being rich in zinc, turkey is also fortified with B vitamins, tryptophan, phosphorus, protein, and selenium.
+It’s low in cholesterol and saturated fat and can be a part of a healthy diet due to its high protein content.

 Turkey is believed to help prevent cancer and boost mood thanks to its incredibly high tryptophan content.
 It’s a great source of selenium, which is crucial for the healthy function of the immune system and thyroid and which plays a vital role in the antioxidant defense system, helping to prevent the growth of cancer-friendly free radicals in your body.

-One egg – be it hard-boiled, raw, poached, or scrambled – is one of the best hunger-busting snacks that is actually good for eye health too.
+10. EggsOne egg – be it hard-boiled, raw, poached, or scrambled – is one of the best hunger-busting snacks that is actually good for eye health too.
 Eggs are a great source of vitamin A and lutein, which can help prevent dry eyes and night blindness.
-Due to their rich nutrient content, eggs are totally good for your overall health.
+Due to their rich nutrient content, eggs are perfect for your overall health.

-Tomatoes are an excellent source of carotenoids, including lycopene, a great antioxidant compound that gives tomatoes their perfect red color.
+11. TomatoesTomatoes are an excellent source of carotenoids, including lycopene, a great antioxidant compound that gives tomatoes their perfect red color.
 A study shows that the lycopene helps protect the retina and other areas of the eye from the light-induced damage.
 Lycopene may also help protect your cells from damage and it helps prevent prostate, stomach, and lung cancers.

 Slice a few tomatoes for your homemade pizza or make your own tomato pasta sauce.
 Many researchers say that consuming foods high in powerful antioxidants is much better than taking a supplement.
 Tomatoes are rich in antioxidants, so why not eat them more?

-Just like carrots, sweet potatoes are plentiful in beta carotene, vitamin A, vitamin C, fiber, manganese and potassium, which are all good for eye health.
+Just like carrots, sweet potatoes are plentiful in beta carotene, vitamin A, vitamin C, fiber, manganese, and potassium, which are all good for eye health.
 A medium sweet potato provides over 200 percent of recommended daily intake of beta carotene, 28 percent of recommended daily manganese intake, and 40 percent of the daily requirement of vitamin C.

-Sweet potatoes are also a good source of vitamin D that is crucial for your immune system, energy levels, eye health and bone growth.
-Not only are sweet potatoes great for your eye health, they are also good for your heart health.
+Sweet potatoes are also a good source of vitamin D that is crucial for your immune system, energy levels, eye health, and bone growth.
+Not only are sweet potatoes great for your eye health, but they are also good for your heart health.
 Due to its high content of potassium and vitamin B6, sweet potatoes help to prevent high blood pressure and reduce your risk of cardiovascular disease.

 I like sweet potatoes since they are very versatile.
 You can mash them, roast them, or even make them into chips and fries.
 You can also serve baked sweet potatoes with extra virgin olive oil to boost your eye health.
 Sweet potatoes also blend well with nuts and onions.

-These amazing and tasty foods are good for your eyes since they all contain antioxidants, fats or minerals that are so good for your eyes.
-Add foods rich in lutein, beta-carotene, zeaxanthin, vitamin E, vitamin C, omega-3 fats and zinc to your everyday diet to improve your eye health and prevent eye diseases.
+These amazing and tasty foods are good for your eyes since they all contain antioxidants, fats, or minerals that are so good for your eyes.
+Add foods rich in lutein, beta-carotene, zeaxanthin, vitamin E, vitamin C, omega-3 fats, and zinc to your everyday diet to improve your eye health and prevent eye diseases.
 Do you eat these foods for healthy eyes?
 Please comment below.